Households optimistic - despite lower bank account balances

 "A worsening global economic backdrop in June, alongside reports of a greater drop in income from employment, continued to keep the pressure on household finances.
 This in turn resulted in an aversion to major purchases, as well as a further erosion of savings and subdued spending patterns, especially among the lowest income groups."

 A spokesperson at thinkbanking commented: "With real incomes falling, it's as important as ever that people take good care of their finances.
 Looking at the optimistic financial outlook, it appears that many people feel in control of their finances, even though the economy is still struggling.

 "Careful budgeting is key.
 By planning your finances at the start of each month, you could greatly reduce the likelihood of falling behind on anything important."

 For people who struggle to manage their finances, the thinkbanking account could help.
 The account automatically puts money aside for bills and other regular payments to ensure that this money can't be spent elsewhere.
-You can find out more about the thinkmoney Personal Account here.
+You can find out more about the thinkmoney Current Account here.